BOOK PROJECT

 Suggestion and Censorship: Regulating Public Perception and Public Knowledge of Data in Authoritarian Regimes (under review).
 Draft available upon request.

-Penalizing Personal Politicians: Experimental Evidence on Social Embeddedness and Voter Behavior in Indonesia (with Harry Dienes, Burhan Muhtadi, and Eitan Paul). (under review).
+Penalizing Personal Politicians: Experimental Evidence on Social Embeddedness and Voter Behavior in Indonesia (with Harry Dienes, Burhan Muhtadi, and Eitan Paul).
 Draft available upon request.

 WORKS-IN-PROGRESS